-Beer isn’t usually the first thing to pop into your mind when you think about your favourite baked goodies.
+Beer isn’t usually the first thing to pop into your mind when you think of your favourite baked goodies.
 But incorporating brews into your baking can work wonders with flavours and textures.
 Check out our ideas for how you can try out beer in your baking

 Cream, milk, melted chocolate and butter are all liquids often found in our favourite baked goodies.
 But beer?
 This fizzy gem is perhaps not as common in our cakes and biscuits but can enhance flavour and texture like nothing else.
-We’ve put together a few tips on how you can bake with beer as well as a recipe for chocolate and stout brownies to get you started.
+We’ve put together a few tips on how you can bake with beer, as well as a recipe for chocolate and stout brownies to get you started.

 Embrace the bubbles